-From atomic bombs to zooplankton, from Ice Age migrations to 21st-century immigration, Unigrids are on the front lines of storytelling in the NPS.
+From atomic bombs to zooplankton, from Ice Age migrations to 21st century immigration, Unigrid brochures are on the front lines of storytelling in the National Park Service.

-For almost as long as there have been national parks, there have been park brochures.
-As the National Park System grew—along with the need for publications—the wide variety of formats, fonts, and folding methods made it increasingly difficult to keep up with demand.
-In 1977 Publications chief Vincent Gleason sought a more efficient and cost-effective approach.
-He enlisted the expertise of modernist designer Massimo Vignelli, who had recently won acclaim for New York subway signage and maps, and Unigrid was born.
+For almost as long as there have been national parks, there have been visitor brochures.
+As the National Park System grew, so did the need for publications.
+They came in a wide variety of formats, fonts, and folding methods that made it increasingly difficult to keep up with demand.

 The Unigrid is not just another template.
-It is a comprehensive graphic design system that standardizes formatting and production, allowing the designers, writers, and cartographers to focus on content and creativity while conveying a strong visual identity for the agency.
+It is a comprehensive graphic design system that standardizes formatting and production.
+It allows designers, writers, and cartographers to focus on content and creativity while conveying a strong visual identity for the National Park Service.

 Unigrid Fun Facts

-- The basic building blocks are 4- by 8.25-inch panels (sections created by the fold lines).
+A Unigrid’s basic building blocks are 4 by 8¼” panels defined by the fold lines.

-- Pages can be one or two panels wide (“A” and “B” formats) and up to six panels long, allowing for a variety of shapes and sizes.
-These measurements are calculated to get the most out of a standard-sized 25- by 38-inch press sheet, minimizing waste.
+The paper size can be one or two panels wide (“A” or “B” formats) and up to six panels long, allowing for a variety of shapes and sizes.
+These measurements are calculated to get the most out of a standard-size 25 by 38” press sheet, minimizing waste.

-- Prepress, paper, ink, and printing are all industry standard, allowing the government to buy in bulk from a single contract printer.
+Paper, ink, and printing are all standard for the industry, allowing the government to buy in bulk from a single contract printer.

-- The original typefaces were Helvetica and Times Roman.
-Today’s standard faces are Frutiger and NPS Rawlinson.
+The original typefaces were Helvetica and Times Roman.
+Today’s standard typefaces are Frutiger and NPS Rawlinson.

 The underlying grid sets physical boundaries for individual elements yet allows for a great deal of flexibility.
 Two brochures of the same size and shape, even if they’re designed by the same person, will usually look completely different.
 Early designs stressed the “grid.”
 As the program evolves, designs are favoring the “uni,” unifying images, text, and maps into cohesive stories.